lhagemann/talks-i-want-to-give/future-talks.md

 ### Introduction
 This presentation is intended for Beginner and Intermediate level software developers, and technical managers who are interested in speeding up the time to deployment for cloud based services.

-In the area of sofware automation, the mantra of Infrastructure is Code, is often spouted, but rarely followed.
+In the area of software automation, the mantra of Infrastructure is Code, is often spouted, but rarely followed.
 In this presentation I will walk through how a cloud-first service differs in deployment strategy from traditional deployments.

 With a Serverless Architecture, the testing and validation of code modifications in a CI/CD pipeline necessitate deploying a testbed infrastructure for automated testing prior to deploying changes into production.
 This differs from the usual functional test runs due to the need to deploy test-run specific infrastructure.
 As these are "one-use" resources, ensuring they are properly destroyed after test runs is a crucial part of controlling costs.
 Using an orchestration tool such as Terraform allows for automating these tasks.